a-little-bear/207-Drawing-App/README.md

   - This tool allows you to change the colour of your brush.
   - Usage:
     - Left click on a colour from the new pop up window and your brushes will be set to it.
+- Export to Serialized Format - I
+  - Saves current Canvas to custom format to be reused later
+  - Usage:
+    - Navigate to a folder to store the canvas along with your desired filename.
+- Import Serialized Format - E
+  - Takes in a serialized Canvas to put into the program
+  - Usage:
+    - Navigate to a folder and select the serialized canvas then import it into the program.

 In addition, use up and down arrow keys to adjust the tool size.